alex-page/alexpage.dev/src/blog/github-actions-npm/index.md

 ---
 layout: page
-pagetitle: Blog
+pagetitle:  GitHub actions for npm
 tags: blog
+summary: Version control, deploy and host your website with GitHub
 ---
-# GitHub actions for npm

-> Version control, deploy and host your website

 Since the release of [GitHub actions](https://github.com/features/actions), I have been exploring ways I could reduce my usage of third party software.
 I was starting to lose track of the amount of programs I gave OAuth access to my GitHub account.

 ## npm packages